Title: On the Verge (Prelude to an Admission of Love)

 He smiles.
 “I’m getting to that.”

-Mulder continues his account, describing his frantic search for her, his relief at finding the station, which gave way to anger when he spotted Old Smokey boarding a Sno-Cat outside the base’s above-ground structures.
+Mulder continues his account, describing his frantic search for her, his surprise at finding a base camp at the coordinates he’d been given, which gave way to anger when he spotted Old Smokey boarding a Sno-Cat outside a scattering of above-ground structures.
 Mulder must’ve pulled a lot of strings to get from DC to Antarctica in two days.
 Scully is sure he’s skipping details, likely editing what he says for her sake, to keep her from worrying.
 Or maybe he’s simply tired.
 When was the last time he slept?
 Exhaustion is etched into his face yet his eyes burn with an eagerness to tell her what he’s seen.

 “At the time, Scully, I had no idea what was under those structures.”